andrekosak/ikosak-sync-now/README.md

 - Work on records from ANY scope (including Global)
 - Synchronize NOW records to files on the hard drive
+- Upload records to NOW via shortcut (CMD+k+j)
+- Select a code snippet to execute it on server, get a prompt result in a new window (CMD+k+p)
 - Easy to use YAML configuration file
-- Upload records to NOW via shortcut (CMD+k+j)
 - Shows diffs if record has been changed on instance since pulled
 - Check if the record being uploaded belongs to same scope as current Update Set
-- Select a code snippet to execute it on server, get a prompt result in a new window
 - Written in Typescript with 🖤

 # Usage